Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Pharmaceutical companies, please put this sulfur tablet back on the shelf.
 I'm sure it's quicker and safer than eating a match head or making my own tea.
 Even at age 50, I'm too eager to go outside to my garden.
 My grandmother knew what to do for me back then.
 There are some truths to "old wives tells".

 Pass this on to anyone who likes sitting out in the evening or when they're having a cook out.
 So you don't like those pesky mosquitoes, especially now that they have the potential to carry the West Nile Virus?

 A well watered lawn can be a haven for mosquito larvae and make your yard practically unbearable during the Summer.
 This is a guide about recipe for a green lawn with no mosquitoes.

 Mosquitoes are very capable of finding small openings through which to get inside your home.
 Many homeowners do not wish to spray pesticides indoors and search for safer solutions for these pests.
-This is a guide about getting rid of mosquitoes in my house.

 This is a guide about keeping mosquitoes out of a pond.
 Mosquitoes unfortunately will lay their eggs in backyard ponds.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.